csufeardir/reddit_scroller/README.md

 ## Current Bugs

-- The button that redirects you to the original post doesn't work.
+- ~~The button that redirects you to the original post doesn't work. ~~
 - ~~-If the given subreddit has no pictures in one of its pages, fetching of new pictures stop there.~~
-- Fetching continues even when data flow is cut
+- ~~Fetching continues even when data flow is cut~~

-## Most Recent Update
+## Most Recent Updates ~V.11

 With the new version, the corrections stated below are made:
+- That god damn button should be fixed.
 - Now each scroll guarantees you a number of images between 15-25
 - Gifs are now also supported
 - If subreddit consists less than 2 images per page on average, scrolling will stop.